therencho/cognitive-assistant/README.md

 ---

-© 2024 Cognitive Assistant Dream Project by Rohitkumar Luni & Ranchhod bhai Aal.
-Built with ❤️ and big dreams.
+© 2024 Cognitive Assistant Research Project by Rohitkumar Luni & Ranchhod bhai Aal.
+Built with ❤️ and dedication to learning.